 - Opera house

-- People that live and work at the palace today: 5,000
+- Number of people that live and work at the palace today: 5,000

-- Currently the seat of government, a museum, and public library
+- Currently the seat of government, a museum, and a public library

 Some of the other palaces that were considered for this article: